 Story after story, my mind recalls all the things I carried home as a school principal and teacher.
-Like the time one of my students asked me to help him find somewhere to take a shower because he hadn’t been able to bathe in days, or the student who I saw eating from the trash can in a community eligible school that was 100% free lunch, or the student who ran away from home one weekend, whose father had allegedly attempted to kill her as a going child and mother was a known prostitute, or the student who was murdered by her grandfather after losing her mother to cancer, and surviving a nasty divorce.
-Those are just a few of the stories that live in my heart, and that I carried and still carry with me each day.
+Like the time one of my students asked me to help him find somewhere to take a shower because he hadn’t been able to bathe in days, or the student who I watched eat from the trash can in a community eligible school that was 100% free lunch, or the student who ran away from home one weekend, whose father had allegedly attempted to kill her as a young child and mother was a known prostitute, or the student who was murdered by her grandfather after losing her mother to cancer, and surviving a nasty divorce.
+Those are just a few of the stories that live in my heart, and that I carry with me each day.

-Contrary to what I’ve heard from many and may have been guilty of saying myself in the past, none of us leave our burdens at the door when we enter work.
+Contrary to what I’ve heard from many and have been guilty of saying in the past, none of us leave our burdens at the door when we enter work.
 They live within us, in our hearts and in our minds, and they have a tendency to manifest when we feel like we can’t control what’s happening to us personally or professionally.
 Why should we expect folks to operate absent from who they are, their lived experiences, the good, bad, and ugly?

 Would an increased focus on wellness and the social emotional health of educators result in an improves retention rate of principals and teachers?
 Might we be able to keep new teachers who tend to leave within the first five years in the profession longer?
 Might we be able to keep administrators in high poverty schools that have 30% principal turnover rates in their positions longer and more successfully?
 Might our nation prove well to invest in those who care for its’ children?
 I could be way off base, but I am willing to bet that any educator who reads this will likely be in agreement that the social emotional learning movement can not be absent of the need to invest in the wellness of educators.

 Until next time-be you!
 Be true!
 Be a hope builder!